Haynes Johnson: Biography

 He was the author or editor of sixteen books, five of them best-sellers, including his most recent work, co-authored with Washington Post political reporter Dan Balz, The Battle for America: 2008.
 Johnson also was a regular commentator on the PBS television shows Washington Week in Review and The News Hour.

 He held academic appointments at Duke University, Princeton University, University of California at Berkeley, the University of Pennsylvania and George Washington University and served as the Knight chair of public affairs journalism at the University of Maryland from 1998 until 2013.

-Personal
+Personal life

 He married Julia Ann Erwin in 1954; they had five children, and later divorced.

 In 2002, he married Kathryn Oberly.

 Death

 On May 24, 2013, he died of a heart attack in Bethesda, Maryland.
 Johnson's survivors include his wife, Kathryn A. Oberly, a former associate judge on the District of Columbia Court of Appeals, and three daughters and two sons from his previous marriage, to Julia Erwin.

 Dan Balz, senior political reporter at the Washington Post, paid tribute to Johnson's reporting skills: "I don't say this lightly.
 He was a great journalist."
 Professor and noted former editor of The Philadelphia Inquirer and The New York Times Gene Roberts observed “He made his subjects come alive,” adding that “His writing had a flow and a polish.”

 Former advisor to Presidents Bill Clinton and Barack Obama, former Chicago Tribune political writer and current NBC News senior political analyst David Axelrod stated: "When I was a young political reporter, Haynes Johnson was one of the great, iconic journalists we all aspired to be.
 May he rest in peace."
 University of Maryland President Wallace Loh said of Johnson: "He helped anchor a new generation of journalists."

 Johnson was scheduled to be inducted into the Society of Professional Journalists Washington DC chapter's hall of fame in June, 2013.